How to Handle an Employee Abusing Garden Leave

 When to Leave a Cheating Partner — Or Can the Marriage Be Saved?

-After infidelity, deciding whether to walk away or try to save your marriage can be one of the hardest choices you’ll ever face.
+After infidelity, deciding whether to walk away or try to save your marriage can be one of the hardest choices you will ever face.
 Betrayal brings pain, confusion, and a loss of trust.
-But with honesty, support, and careful reflection, some relationships can survive — even grow stronger.
-Others, however, are simply not worth saving.
+With honesty, support, and careful reflection, some relationships do survive and even grow stronger.
+Others are simply not worth saving.

 A private investigator taking photos of a couple